james-burke-codes/web2py-liscio/README.markdown

 The admin section of the page is accessable through /[app_name]/admin

-From here you can manag
+From here your users can manage the content of their website.